 There are many fascinating things about the Mapuche, from music to their legends.
 Strong German influence is apparent in Valdivia’s architecture, cuisine, and beer brewing industry.
 Many compare Chile’s Calle-Calle River to Germany’s Rhine.

 Sea lions began invading Valdivia’s fish market some time ago when they discovered it was a great place for a free lunch.
 The HUGE animals – some weighing up to 2,000 pounds – became an amusement and tourist attraction.
 In the past, they caused havoc by taking waddling tours of downtown Valdivia.
-Locals built a barrier to keep them off the streets.
+Locals had to build a barrier to keep them off the streets.

 A series of earthquakes and tsunamis destroyed Valdivia in the 1960s.
 Called the “Great Chilean Earthquake,” the tremors occurred in May 1960, lasted about 10 minutes, and rated 9.5 on the moment magnitude scale – the most powerful earthquake ever recorded!
 Approximately 6,000 people died and the tsunami affected southern Chile, Hawaii, Japan, the Philippines, New Zealand, southeast Australia, and the Aleutian Islands.